bullapse/go-sa/README.md

 Implementation of the Traveling Salesman Problem (TSP) usinng the Simmulated Annealing (SA) Algorithm written in GO.

 ## Usage
-*assuming that your gopath is configured properly*
+ *Assuming that your gopath is configured properly*
  - `go build`
  - `go install`
  - `tsp-sa`